 - In a medium mixing bowl whisk the flour, baking powder, baking soda, sugar, salt and cinnamon.
 Set aside.

-- In a large mixing bowl, whisk the sourdough discard, apple sauce, oil, milk and vanilla until.
+- In a large mixing bowl, whisk the sourdough discard, apple sauce, oil, milk and vanilla until the ingredients are incorporated.

-- Whisk the dry ingredients into the wet ingredients, mixing just until no dry flour patches remain.
+- Whisk the dry ingredients into the wet ingredients, mixing until no dry flour patches remain.
+Do not overmix.
 The batter will be thick and a little lumpy.

 - Cover the batter with a tea towel and rest at room temperature for 15-20 minutes.
 This rest aids in flour hydration and fluffy pancakes.

-- Keep the pancakes warm in a 200F oven until ready to share or even better, share right off the griddle with vegan butter, real maple syrup and top with seasonal fruit/berries, blueberry compote, stewed pears or stewed apples.
+- Keep the pancakes warm in a 200F oven until ready to share or even better, share right off the griddle with vegan butter, real maple syrup and top with seasonal fruit/berries, sweet cherry compote, blueberry compote, stewed pears or stewed apples.

 - To Freeze: Freeze individual pancakes flat on a parchment lined sheet pan, then stack in a storage container until ready to use.
 Reheat in a 350 Fahrenheit oven wrapped in one layer and in foil so they don't dry out for oven for about 5-8 minutes, or until heated through.